KingsSack/ollama-intel-gpu/README.md

-## Run Ollama with an Intel ARC GPU
+# Run Ollama with an Intel ARC GPU

+hello